 There will be 4 exams, consisting of multiple-choice questions.
 The exam with the lowest score will be dropped, and your overall test grade will be calculated based on the remaining 3.
-That is, your top 3 exams will be worth 28% points each (3 x 28% = 84%) and your worst will be worth 0%.
-The 4th exam is mandatory and cannot be dropped.
+That is, your top 3 exams will be worth 28 points each (3 x 28 = 84) and your worst will be worth 0 points.
+The 4th exam is cumulative, mandatory and cannot be dropped.
+Missing the 4th exam will result in the reduction of your final grade by one letter grade.